gferon/dockwrap/README.md

 All the commands can be executed on a remote docker daemon, when running with `--remote` and using the environment variable DOCKWRAP_REMOTE_DAEMON.
 The remote [docker daemon needs to listen on a TCP socket](https://docs.docker.com/articles/basics/#bind-docker-to-another-hostport-or-a-unix-socket) for this feature to work.

+To use dockwrap, you need to run `dockwrap init` in the directory containing your Dockerfile.
+This will create a sample `dockwrap-env.sh` file which contains all the host-specific settings which are detailed later on this page.

 ### Environment variables
-First, you need to run `dockwrap init` in the directory containing your Dockerfile.
-This will create a sample `dockwrap-env.sh` file which contains all the host-specific settings which are detailed later on this page.
 * `TAG` - the tag to use when building the image
 * `VERSION` - the version to use along with the tag (Docker defaults to 'latest')
 * `CONTAINER_NAME` - the name to assign when spawning a new container from the image, this is used by Dockwrap to enforce a "lifecycle" on your containerized app, you won't be able to spawn multiple instances of your app